Hillside Construction

 Shoring and Foundations

-On most hillside sites, the foundation system and the temporary shoring required to build it are the two largest cost items in the project - and they're deeply interdependent.
+On most hillside sites, the foundation system and the temporary shoring required to build it are the two largest cost items in the project, and they're deeply interdependent.
 The shoring sequence determines the excavation sequence, which determines the foundation construction sequence, which determines the structural steel and framing sequence above.
-Getting the shoring and foundation strategy right during pre-construction is the single most impactful decision on the project.
+Getting the shoring and foundation strategy right during pre-construction has a direct effect on every phase that follows.

 Why Shoring Is Almost Always Required